 Over the past 12 months, all purchasing department staff have left the school district to pursue opportunities with other organizations.
 A new purchasing manager was hired in September 2022 after a lengthy recruitment process.
 Recruitment efforts to fill the vacant senior contracts administrator position and the buyer position have not been successful.
-The volume of contracts and competitive procurement that must be completed by the department continues to increase, particularly for major capital projects and new food programs, and the lack of professional staffing is impeding the school district's ability to procure goods and services.
-This, in turn, is resulting in project delays throughout the organization, not receiving goods and services when they are needed, and risk of incurring higher costs due to missed cost saving opportunities achievable through timely competitive procurement processes.
+The volume of contracts and competitive procurement that must be completed by the department continues to increase and the lack of professional staffing is impeding the school district's ability to procure goods and services.
+This in turn is resulting in project delays throughout the organization.